- New theory from mathematician explains lack of debris

 CNN aviation analyst Les Abend considers the thesis "very viable."

-"It can happen instantly if it's an explosive situation," Abend said.
-"It can happen insidiously if it's a slow situation.
-But my scenario is a smoldering fire that created smoke and once that smoke began the crew donned their oxygen masks."
+"It can happen insidiously if it's a slow situation," Abend said.
+"But my scenario is a smoldering fire that created smoke and once that smoke began the crew donned their oxygen masks."

-Sensing a problem in the offing, the plane's captain may have "realized it was compelling enough to get the airplane turned and entered a waypoint that was an alternate airport in the flight management computer and kept the autopilot connected because this plane is designed, especially in an emergency situation to reduce workload," Abend said.
+The plane's captain may have "realized it was compelling enough to get the airplane turned and entered a waypoint that was an alternate airport in the flight management computer and kept the autopilot connected because this plane is designed, especially in an emergency situation to reduce workload," Abend said.

 Theory: Incapacitated crew

 The crew may have become incapacitated and unable to land the plane, said former pilot Alastair Rosenschein, causing the plane to crash in the south Indian Ocean, where numerous searches have taken place.

 With the crew incapacitated, none of the passengers would have had the ability to control the plane or issue a distress call.

 If the plane ran out of fuel while on autopilot, the landing at sea would have the same path as one on land, said Mitchell Casado, a Boeing 777 pilot trainer.